leeyuh808/CodePixles/README.md

 - Socket.io for real-time communication

 ## Inspiration
-Retro pixel RPGs like *Stardew Valley*, *Celeste*, and *Terraria* — and the joy of learning by doing!
+Retro pixel RPGs like Stardew Valley, Celeste, and Terraria and the joy of learning by doing!